rbind/robjhyndman.com/content/hyndsight/2018-04-forecasting-competitions.md

 Maurice Priestley was in attendance again and was clinging to the view that there was a true model waiting to be discovered:

->The performance of any particular technique when applied to a particular series depends essentially on (a) the model which the series obeys; (b) our ability to identify and fit this model correctly and (c) the criterion chosen to measure the forecasting accuracy.
+>The performance of any particular technique when applied to a particular series depends essentially on (a) the model which the series obeys; (b) our ability to identify and fit this model correctly and &#40;c) the criterion chosen to measure the forecasting accuracy.

 Makridakis and Hibon replied